sparsick/ansible-talk/README.md

 # ansible-talk

-You can find here the slides and the sample code of my talk "Ansible für Entwickler" that I presented on DevOpsCon in Munich at 6th December 2016.
+You can find here the slides and the sample code of my talk "Ansible für Java-Entwickler" that I presented on JUG Essen at 30th May 2017.

 ## Running the Code Samples

-The code samples are tested with Ansible 2.2.0.0 and serverspec 2.37.2 .
+The code samples are tested with Ansible 2.3.0.0 and serverspec 2.37.2 .

 ### Setup Test Infrastructure
 I prepare a Vagrantfile for the setup of the test infrastructure.
 The only prerequires are that you have to install VirtualBox and Vagrant on your machine.
 Then follow these steps: